ZoneMinder/zmeventnotification/README.md

 ### The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)
   - Make sure the file where you store tokens (`/etc/private/tokens.txt or whatever you have used`) is not RW Root only.
 It needs to be RW `www-data` for Ubuntu/Debian or `apache` for Fedora/CentOS
   - Make sure your certificates are readable by `www-data` for Ubuntu/Debian, or `apache` for Fedora/CentOS (thanks to [@jagee](https://github.com/pliablepixels/zmeventserver/issues/8))
+  - Make sure the _path_ to the certificates are readable by `www-data` for Ubuntu/Debian, or `apache` for Fedora/CentOS

 ### When you run zmeventnotifiation.pl manually, you get an error saying 'port already in use' or 'cannot bind to port' or something like that